How much theory do you need to learn for bass guitar?

 Scale degrees and the number system on bass guitar

 As you learn the basic major and minor scales on your bass guitar, make sure to pay close attention to the scale degrees and what they mean.
-Each note in a scale is assigned a number.
-Knowing how to follow those numbers is critical in learning new basslines.
-Also, learning some vocabulary early on is crucial.
-Know what root means.
-Know what dominant and subdominant mean.
-Understand what intervals are.
+For instance, each note in a scale is assigned a number.
+Knowing how to follow those numbers is critical in learning new bass lines.

 With this knowledge in place, you’ll be able to follow along when people talk about chord progressions.
 You’ll hear about common progressions like 1, 4, 5 (usually written I, IV, V), and you’ll know how to play them on the bass.

-This is one of those bigger steps in the learning process.
+Admittedly, this is one of those bigger steps in the learning process, and it can be hard to cover in a shorter blog post.
 Moving from memorizing some common patterns to learning why those patterns exist is a big step in understanding deeper music theory.
 It also sets you up for some serious study of the circle of fifths and keys.

 The circle of fifths